Friday, 21 April 2017

 LEGENDS

-It is believed that Sun worships Lord Shiva of this temple.
-To prove the same, Sun rays falls of moolavar, on no moon days / Amavasya day in the Tamil Month Masi ( Uttarayana ).
+It is believed that the Sun worships Lord Shiva of this temple.
+To prove the same, the sun's rays fall on Moolavar, on no moon days / Amavasya day in the Tamil Month Masi (Uttarayana).

-It was told that Lord Shiva was worshiped by Athiri Maharishi and Anusuya Devi and they lived here.
-Patanjali was born also here.
-Ashtama siddhars worshiped Lord Shiva and their reliefs can be seen on the pillars.
+It was said that Lord Shiva was worshipped by Athiri Maharishi and Anusuya Devi, and they lived here.
+Patanjali was also born here.
+Ashtama Siddhars worshipped Lord Shiva, and their reliefs can be seen on the pillars.

 POOJAS AND CELEBRATIONS

-Apart from regular poojas, special poojas are conducted on Athiri maharishi's Guru poojas days on Thursdays, Karthigai deepam, Pradosham, Aruthra Darshan, Masi Shivaratri, Chithirai Vishu and Monthly Shivaratri.
-It was believed that Siddhars worships Lord Shiva on Shivaratri days.
+Apart from regular poojas, special poojas are conducted on Athiri Maharishi's Guru poojas days on Thursdays, Karthigai Deepam, Pradosham, Aruthra Darshan, Masi Shivaratri, Chithirai Vishu, and Monthly Shivaratri.
+It was believed that Siddhars worshipped Lord Shiva on Shivaratri days.

 TEMPLE TIMINGS: